apache/echarts-doc/en/tutorial/styling.md

 }
 ```

-## Dark background and light label
+## Dark Background and Light Text

-Now we need change the whole theme into the dark one as in the example, this needs to change background color and text color.
+Now, we need to change the whole theme as that shown in the example at the beginning of this tutorial.
+This can be achieved by changing background color and text color.

-Background color is universal, so you can directly set [backgroundColor] under option.(option.html#backgroundColor)
+Background is a global configurable object, so we can set it directly with [backgroundColor](option.html#backgroundColor) of option.

 ```js
 setOption({
     backgroundColor: '#2c343c'
 })
 ```

-text format can set overall [textStyle](option.html#textStyle).
+Text style can also be set globally in [textStyle](option.html#textStyle).

 ```js
 setOption({
     textStyle: {